Quantum N-toroidal algebras and extended quantized GIM algebras of N-fold affinization: Extended quantized GIM algebras of -fold affinization

 where $T$ is the $N\times N$ matrix $\sum\limits_{i,j}2E_{ij}$, and $P=(p_{ij})$ (resp. $Q=(q_{ij})$) is the $N\times n$ (resp. $n\times N$) matrix given by $p_{ij}=a_{0j}$ (resp. $q_{ij}=a_{i0}$). \end{defi}

 \begin{remark}\, Note that $M$ is an $N$-fold affinization of $A$, and is exactly the GIM introduced in \cite{BM} after reordering the index. \end{remark}

-In \cite{T1, T2, LT, GHX}, the authors studied the quantized GIM algebras for simply-laced cases associated to a GIM of 2-fold affinization, here we give a more general structure, the extended quantized GIM algebra $U_{q}(\mathcal{L}(M))$ associated to a GIM of $N$-fold affinization $M$ for any finite simple type, which will be called the extended quantized GIM algebra of $N$-fold affinization for simplicity.
-Here "extended" is referring to adding a derivation to the algebra.
-Let $\tilde{J}=J_1\cup J_2$ such that $card(J_1)=N$ and $\mathbb{K}=\mathbb{C}(q)$.
+In \cite{T1, T2, LT, GHX}, the authors studied the quantized GIM algebras for simply-laced cases associated to a GIM of 2-fold affinization.
+We will study a more general algebraic structure, namely the extended quantized GIM algebra $U_{q}(\mathcal{L}(M))$ associated to a GIM of $N$-fold affinization $M$ for any finite simple type, which will be called the extended quantized GIM algebra of $N$-fold affinization for simplicity.
+Here ``extended'' refers to adding a derivation to the algebra.
+Let $\tilde{J}=J_1\cup J_2$ be a disjoint decomposition with $card(J_1)=N$ and $\mathbb{K}=\mathbb{C}(q)$.